Drey Wright

-Drey Jermaine Wright (born 30 April 1995) is an English professional footballer who plays as a right-back, right wing-back or right winger.
-He currently plays for club Dundee.
+Drey Jermaine Wright (born 30 April 1995) is an English professional footballer who plays as a right-back or right winger.
+He plays for club Dundee.

 The son of former Ipswich Town and Southampton midfielder Jermaine Wright, Wright progressed through the Academy at Colchester United before he made his first-team debut in 2012.
 He made over 150 career appearances for Colchester before leaving to join St Johnstone in May 2018.
-After two seasons with Hibernian, Wright returned to St Johnstone in 2022 for another 3 seasons.
+After two seasons with Hibernian, Wright returned to St Johnstone in 2022 for another three seasons.

 Career

 Colchester United

 Born in Greenwich, London, Wright is the son of former Ipswich Town and Southampton midfielder Jermaine Wright, and brother to fellow footballer Diaz Wright.
 A rapid winger who progressed through the Academy at Colchester United, Wright featured for the Colchester first-team in the 2011–12 pre-season campaign, scoring in a 6–2 friendly win over Whitton United on 27 July 2011 for a youthful U's side.
 He mostly featured for the youth and reserve sides throughout the season, alongside appearances in the Essex Senior Cup.
 He netted in their 4–0 semi-final win against Concord Rangers on 23 February 2012 to earn a place in the final.
 He featured in the final held against Canvey Island on 17 April, a game in which Colchester were defeated 1–0.
 He then scored in the reserve side's penultimate game of the campaign on 24 April in a 2–1 win against Oxford United.
 Despite a defeat to Luton Town in the final game, he helped the side claim the last-ever Football Combination North Division title on 1 May.